 Las Vegas has more hotel rooms than any other place on earth.

 The hard hat was first used for workers on the Hoover Dam.

-Nevada has the largest number (31,979) of wild horses according to the Bureau of Land Management.
+According to the Bureau of Land Management, Nevada has the largest number (31,979) of wild horses.
 Most horses were introduced to the United States by the Spanish.

 Mining is an essential part of Nevada’s economy, safety, and defense.
 It is a booming industry.
-It is the top producer of minerals in the United States, with a value of 7.6 billion/yr. compared to 10.26 billion/yr. for the rest of the US.
-Nevada is the Nation’s largest producer of gold, silver and lithium.
-It also produces molybdenum, barium, magnesium, and copper, and was once a large producer of Tungsten.
+It is the top producer of minerals in the United States, with a value of 7.6 billion/yr.
+Compared to 10.26 billion/yr.
+For the rest of the US.
+Nevada is the Nation’s largest producer of gold, silver, and lithium.
+It also produced molybdenum, barium, magnesium, and copper and was once a large producer of Tungsten.

 Sheldon Gary Adelson was born in Massachusetts to a hard-working, low-income family.
-His taste for business came early when he borrowed $200 at the age of 12 to buy a business license to sell newspapers.
-At 16 he borrowed $10,000 to start a candy-vending company.
+His taste for the business came early when he borrowed $200 at 12 to buy a business license to sell newspapers.
+At 16, he borrowed $10,000 to start a candy-vending company.
 He started a business selling toiletry kits, a de-icing business, and a charter tour business.
-By the time he was in this 30’s, he was a millionaire.
+By the time he was in his 30’s, he was a millionaire.
 He lost his fortune twice, but each time he bounced back.
 He created as many as 50 businesses – some successful and some not.
 In 1988 he purchased the Sands Hotel and Casino.
-While in Venice he was inspired to create a mega-resort known as the Venetian.
-He is now the largest gaming owner in the United States, with a net worth more than $38 billion.
+While in Venice, he was inspired to create a mega-resort known as the Venetian.
+He is now the most prominent gaming owner in the United States, with a net worth of more than $38 billion.
 Sheldon is the epitome of the American dream, converting pennies to dimes to dollars to billions.
 He died on January 11, 2021 at the age of 87.